Authorization bill: Appropriations directed to expired authorizations

+In fiscal year 2024, the spending related to expired authorizations amounted to over $516 billion according to CBO.

+The incoming second Trump administration identified some of this $516 billion as waste to be eliminated by the Department of Government Efficiency.

 History

 The separation between authorization bills and appropriations bills dates back to colonial legislatures and even the British Parliament.
 At first, this was an informal separation.
 In the 1830s, however, in reaction to a sharp increase in the number of riders added to appropriations measures, the House and then the Senate added formal rules to separate the two.

 Most programs received permanent authorization until the 1950s.
 This changed in the 1960s and 1970s, when many of these permanent authorizations were converted into temporary ones.
 This was done because the authorizing committees "wanted greater control of and oversight over executive and presidential activities, especially in view of the interbranch tensions that stemmed from the Vietnam War and the Watergate scandal of the Nixon administration."
 The second reason for this was to place additional pressure on the appropriations committees to fund the programs at the amounts the authorizing committees had recommended.